telepresenceio/telepresence/README.md

    consider using kubectl port-forward instead of solving this problem, but kubectl port-forward seems to have not great reliability around long-lived connections.
+ - Currently only kubernetes clusterIP services are supported.
+Need to watch other kinds of services and pods as well.
+ - Right now all lookups are on the name as supplied.
+We need to support the proper lookup logic for "blah.namespace.svc.cluster.local".
+ - Right now only A records are interecepted, should handle other types of DNS queries as well.

 Tests: